BeaconCMS/beacon/README.md

 Note that running a named node isn't required unless you're running Beacon LiveAdmin too.

-Finally, visit any of the routes defined in `dev.exs` as http://localhost:4001/dev/home or request resources from the API as http://localhost:4001/api/pages
+Finally, visit any of the routes defined in `dev.exs`, eg: http://localhost:4001/dev

 ## Looking for help with your Elixir project?